 Paraphrase and Summary

-When you paraphrase, using your own words you are explaining your source's argument, following its line of reasoning and its sequence of ideas.
+When you paraphrase, you are using your own words to explain one of the claims of your source's argument, following its line of reasoning and its sequence of ideas.
 The purpose of a paraphrase is to convey the meaning of the original message and, in doing so, to prove that you understand the passage well enough to restate it.
 The paraphrase should give the reader an accurate understanding of the author's position on the topic.
 Your job is to uncover and explain all the facts and arguments involved in your subject.
 A paraphrase tends to be about the same length or a little shorter than the thing being paraphrased.

-- And it can even retain the basic examples used in the passage.
+- Retain the basic logic of the argument, sequence of ideas, and examples used in the passage.

-- Most importantly, it accurately conveys the author's meaning and opinion.
+- Accurately convey the author's meaning and opinion.